This article may contain compensated links. See our full disclosure here

 Is there a state of emergency?

 Yes.
 The Italian parliament extended the current state of emergency until July 31st, 2021.
-Italy has extended a national curfew that is in place from 10pm to 5am.
-Tavel between regions is allowed in yellow zones and you must be able to prove you have been fully vaccinated or recently recovered from Covid and can provide a negative test taken in the past 48 hours to travel to and within the orange or red zones.
+Italy has extended a national curfew that is in place from midnight to 5am.
+Travel between regions is allowed in white and yellow zones.
+You must be able to prove you have been fully vaccinated or recently recovered from Covid and can provide a negative test taken in the past 48 hours to travel to and within the orange or red zones.

 Are many people still ill with Covid-19?
 Are cases increasing?